dongyang0122/MR-RATE/data-preprocessing/docs/dataset_guide.md

 ### What are batches?

 The dataset was processed and uploaded in 28 batches named `batch00` through `batch27`.
-Batches serve two purposes: they are the unit of processing in the pipeline, and each batch maps ~~3500 studies to one folder (`mri/batchXX/`) to comply with Hugging Face's maximum number of files (~~10,000) per folder limit.
-All repositories share the same batch structure, so `batch05` in `MR-RATE-coreg` contains exactly the same studies as `batch05` in `MR-RATE`.
+Batches serve two purposes: they are the unit of processing in the pipeline, and each batch maps ~3,500 studies to one folder (`mri/batchXX/`) to comply with Hugging Face's maximum number of files (~10,000) per folder limit.
+All repositories share the same batch structure, e.g., `batch05` in `MR-RATE-coreg` contains exactly the same studies as `batch05` in `MR-RATE`.

 ---